objcio/articles/2014-10-10-inside-code-signing.md

 The code signing and provisioning machinery might be one of the most complex things an iOS developer has to deal with, short of coding.
 It's certainly a very different experience then just compiling and running your code like you would on a Mac or PC.

 While it helps to understand the components at work, it still can get very cumbersome to keep all settings and tools under control — especially when working in teams, passing around certificates and profiles can be a very unwieldy task.
-While Apple tried to improve things in the last releases of Xcode, I'm not sure every change is an improvement for the better.
+While Apple tried to improve things in the last few releases of Xcode, I'm not sure every change is an improvement for the better.
 It certainly is a big dent in any developer's productivity to deal with code signing.

 Although all of this effort is very tedious for the developer, it has made iOS arguably one of the most secure end-user computing platforms out there.
 If you keep an eye on the security-related news, each time there is a new Trojan or malware, such as the infamous [FinFisher](https://en.wikipedia.org/wiki/FinFisher) that claims to work on iOS, look at the fine print.
 I have yet to encounter iOS-targeted malware where it did not say "requires jailbreak" in the fine print.